natebarksdale/natebarksdale.github.io/src/content/blog/2009-08-27-there-are-no-televisions-here.md

 description: In an exploration of Paju Book City, Edwin Heathcole captures the tension between the fantastical vision of a city dedicated to literature and its stark physical surroundings.
 emoji: 📚
 tags:
+  - 🌍 Culture
+  - ⚒️ Blacksmiths
-  - 🏙️ Cities
+  - ✍️ Literature
-  - 📖 Books
+  - 📖 Reading
-  - 🌿 Architecture
 haiku: |
   In a city built,
   Pages whisper to the skies,